-My editing service, Executive Editor, is now in its nineteenth year.
+My editing service, Executive Editor, is now in its fifteenth year.

 I started out by editing academic books (I have a PhD in English) and went on to edit business reports for the Economist Intelligence Unit.
 Since then, I have edited books on psychology, community activism, the therapeutic use of hallucinogens, and many other subjects.
 I have ghost-written books "by" famous financiers and written forty pieces for the Novartis intranet.
 I have given developmental help to many people writing their memoirs.